360 CARLA Career Symposium & Training Grenoble

 Organizers

-This three-day CARLA-camp event organised at NÉEL Institute of Grenoble is part of the Horizon Europe 360 CARLA project, which brings together the European Optical Society (EOS), the French Optical Society (SFO), the French Physical Society (SFP), the NEEL Institute of University Grenoble Alpes, and the French National Centre for Scientific Research (CNRS) to promote the role and recognition of early-stage researchers in photonics.
+This two-day CARLA-camp event organised at Institut NÉEL of Grenoble is part of the Horizon Europe 360 CARLA project, which brings together the European Optical Society (EOS), the French Physical Society (SFP), the French Optical Society (SFO), the University Grenoble Alpes (UGA), and the French National Centre for Scientific Research (CNRS) to promote the role and recognition of early-stage researchers in photonics.

 Organizing Team

-- Patricia Segonds, University Grenoble Alpes, Neel CNRS Institute, EOS Past President
+- Patricia Segonds, Pr.
+University Grenoble Alpes, Institut NÉEL, EOS Past President

-- Nathalie Destouches, Université Jean Monnet Saint-Etienne, Member of EOS Board of Directors
+- Nathalie Destouches, Pr.
+Université Jean Monnet Saint-Etienne, Member of EOS Board of Directors

 - Elina Koistinen, EOS Executive Director